-This is the definition of sustainability as created by the United Nations World Commission on Environment and Development.
-While it is not universally accepted, the UN's definition is pretty standard and has been expanded over the years to include perspectives on human needs and well-being (including non-economic variables, such as education and health, clean air and water, and the protection of natural beauty).
+While it may not be universally accepted, the UN's definition is pretty standard and has been expanded over the years to include perspectives on human needs and well-being, including non-economic variables, such as education and health, clean air and water, and the protection of natural beauty.

-Definition, No.2: Sustainability is the capacity to improve the quality of human life while living within the carrying capacity of the Earth’s supporting eco-systems.
+- Alternate definition: Environmental sustainability is the capacity to improve the quality of human life while living within the carrying capacity of the earth's supporting ecosystems.

-This definition has been provided by the International Union for Conservation of Nature (IUCN), the work of which is driven by the fact that global production and consumption patterns are destroying nature at persistent and dangerously high rates.
+The first alternate definition comes from the International Union for Conservation of Nature (IUCN), the work of which is driven by the fact that global production and consumption patterns are destroying nature at persistent and dangerously high rates.

-This definition of sustainability was provided by environmentalist Paul Hawken, who has written about the realization (and the science behind it) that we are using and destroying the earth's resources faster then they can be regenerated and replenished.
+The second alternate definition was provided by environmentalist Paul Hawken, who has written about the realization (and the science behind it) that we are using and destroying the earth's resources faster than they can be regenerated and replenished.

-- Reappraising economic sectors (permaculture, green building, sustainable agriculture) or work practices (sustainable architecture).
+- Reappraising economic sectors (permaculture, green building, sustainable agriculture) or work practices, such as sustainable architecture

 - Developing new technologies (green technologies, renewable energy, etc.)